 - Clinical science

-Asbestosis is a type of pneumoconiosis caused by the inhalation of asbestos fibers that occurs primarily as a result of occupational exposure.
-This condition exhibits nonspecific symptoms after a long latency period, e.g. coughing and dyspnea, which are caused by fibrotic changes in the lungs.
-Diagnosis is established based on history of occupational exposure (such as working with textiles, cement, ship-building, insulation) and characteristic changes noted on chest x-ray (reticular opacities and pleural plaques).
+Asbestosis is a type of pneumoconiosis caused by the inhalation of asbestos fibers and occurs primarily as a result of occupational exposure.
+After a long latency period, this condition manifests with nonspecific symptoms, e.g., coughing and dyspnea, which are caused by fibrotic changes in the lungs.
+The diagnosis is established based on a history of occupational exposure (such as working with textiles, cement, ship-building, insulation) and characteristic changes on chest x-ray (reticular opacities and pleural plaques).
+Currently, there is no curative treatment for asbestosis.
+Management consists of measures that provide symptomatic relief like oxygen therapy, prompt antimicrobial treatment of respiratory infections, cessation of exposure, and immunization against influenza and pneumococcal pneumonia.
 Long-term exposure to asbestos can lead to complications like fibrosis, respiratory failure, and malignancy (especially bronchogenic carcinoma, and mesothelioma).
 Pleural effusion may be the first sign of a malignant mesothelioma.
-Currently, there exists no curative treatment for asbestosis.
-Supplementary measures like oxygen therapy, prompt antimicrobial treatment of respiratory infections, cessation of exposure, and immunization against influenza and pneumococcal pneumonia make up the management of these cases.
 A combination of chemotherapy, surgery, and/or radiation therapy is used to manage malignant mesothelioma.
-However, prognosis is poor with the mean survival time being ∼ 1 year.
+The prognosis of patients with malignant mesothelioma is poor, with the mean survival time being ∼ 1 year.

 - Type of caused by inhalation of asbestos fibers

-- Occupations involving the manufacture or demolition of ships, plumbing, roofing, insulators, heat-resistant clothing, and brake-lining
+- Occupations involving the manufacture or demolition of ships, plumbing, roofing, insulation, heat-resistant clothing, and brake lining

 - Interstitial fibrosis